About me

 2. Establish a trusting relationship for you to feel able to talk openly to me

-3. Explore what your aims are and how we can work together to meet them
+3. Explore your aims and how we can work together to meet them.
+At this point I often provide strategies which will help you to work on simple improvements.

 Counselling is conducted in weekly sessions of 50 minutes.
-The advantage of weekly sessions is that positive momentum is easily created.
-The amount of sessions required can vary depending on your needs, we can agree an estimated number if you wish but this would be flexible and can be shortened or extended if required.
+The advantage of weekly sessions is that momentum is easily created.
+The amount of sessions required can vary and this would be flexible in order to meet your needs.

 1. You can concentrate on the crux of the issues whilst I use experience and skills to adopt appropriate models to help you to bring about change.